 The City can still take action on exempt noise, if it considers that the noise impacts are excessive.

-For further information, please contact an Environmental Health Officer, or for noise that occurs outside business hours, please contact City Rangers.
+For further information, please contact an Environmental Health Officer during business hours.